-- (d) "ADR procedure" has the meaning given by article 4(1)(g) of the ADR Directive; - (e) "non-binding ADR procedure" means an ADR procedure the outcome of which is not binding on the parties; - (f) "relevant dispute" means a dispute to which Article 12(1) of the ADR Directive applies (certain cross-border or domestic contractual disputes brought by a consumer against a trader). - (2) Subsection (3) applies where- - (a) a time limit is set by section 118(1)(a) and (2) in relation to the whole or part of a relevant dispute; - (b) a non-binding ADR procedure in relation to the relevant dispute starts before the time limit expires; and - (c) if not extended by this section, the time limit would expire before the non-binding ADR procedure ends or less than eight weeks after it ends. - (3) For the purposes of initiating judicial proceedings, the time limit expires instead at the end of eight weeks after the non-binding ADR procedure ends (subject to subsection (4)). - (4) If a time limit has been extended by this section, subsections (2) and (3) apply to the extended time limit as they apply to a time limit mentioned in subsection (2)(a). - (5) Where more than one time limit applies in relation to a relevant dispute, the extension by subsection (3) of one of those time limits does not affect the others. - (6) For the purposes of this section, a non-binding ADR procedure starts in relation to a relevant dispute on the date when the dispute is first sent or otherwise communicated to the ADR entity in accordance with the entity's rules regarding the submission of complaints. - (7) For the purposes of this section, the non-binding ADR procedure ends on the date of the first of these to occur- - (a) the parties reach an agreement in resolution of the relevant dispute; - (b) a party completes the notification of the other parties that it has withdrawn from the non-binding ADR procedure; - (c) a party to whom a qualifying request is made fails to give a response reaching the other parties within 14 days of the request; - (d) that the ADR entity notifies the party that submitted the relevant dispute to the ADR entity that, in accordance with its policy, the ADR entity refuses to deal with the relevant dispute; - (e) after the parties are notified that the ADR entity can no longer act in relation to the relevant dispute (for whatever reason), the parties fail to agree within 14 days to submit the dispute to an alternative ADR entity; - (f) the non-binding ADR procedure otherwise comes to an end pursuant to the rules of the ADR entity. - (8) For the purpose of subsection (6), a qualifying request is a request by a party that another (A) confirm to all parties that A is continuing with the non-binding ADR procedure.
+- (e) "non-binding ADR procedure" means an ADR procedure the outcome of which is not binding on the parties; - (f) "relevant dispute" means a dispute to which Article 12(1) of the ADR Directive applies (certain cross-border or domestic contractual disputes brought by a consumer against a trader).

+(2) Subsection (3) applies where-

+- (a) a time limit is set by section 118(1)(a) and (2) in relation to the whole or part of a relevant dispute; - (b) a non-binding ADR procedure in relation to the relevant dispute starts before the time limit expires; and - (c) if not extended by this section, the time limit would expire before the nonbinding ADR procedure ends or less than eight weeks after it ends. - (3) For the purposes of initiating judicial proceedings, the time limit expires instead at the end of eight weeks after the non-binding ADR procedure ends (subject to subsection (4)). - (4) If a time limit has been extended by this section, subsections (2) and (3) apply to the extended time limit as they apply to a time limit mentioned in subsection (2)(a). - (5) Where more than one time limit applies in relation to a relevant dispute, the extension by subsection (3) of one of those time limits does not affect the others. - (6) For the purposes of this section, a non-binding ADR procedure starts in relation to a relevant dispute on the date when the dispute is first sent or otherwise communicated to the ADR entity in accordance with the entity's rules regarding the submission of complaints. - (7) For the purposes of this section, the non-binding ADR procedure ends on the date of the first of these to occur- - (a) the parties reach an agreement in resolution of the relevant dispute; - (b) a party completes the notification of the other parties that it has withdrawn from the non-binding ADR procedure; - (c) a party to whom a qualifying request is made fails to give a response reaching the other parties within 14 days of the request; - (d) that the ADR entity notifies the party that submitted the relevant dispute to the ADR entity that, in accordance with its policy, the ADR entity refuses to deal with the relevant dispute; - (e) after the parties are notified that the ADR entity can no longer act in relation to the relevant dispute (for whatever reason), the parties fail to agree within 14 days to submit the dispute to an alternative ADR entity; - (f) the non-binding ADR procedure otherwise comes to an end pursuant to the rules of the ADR entity. - (8) For the purpose of subsection (6), a qualifying request is a request by a party that another (A) confirm to all parties that A is continuing with the non-binding ADR procedure. - (9) In the case of any relevant dispute, references in this section to a non-binding ADR procedure are references to the non-binding ADR procedure so far as it relates to that dispute, and references to a party are to be read accordingly.

-Changes to legislation: Equality Act 2010, Part 9 is up to date with all changes known to be in force on or before 08 May 2024.
+Changes to legislation: Equality Act 2010, Part 9 is up to date with all changes known to be in force on or before 02 June 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)